Chicago Comic & Entertainment Expo

-The Chicago Comic & Entertainment Expo (C2E2) is fan convention dedicated to comics, pop culture, graphic novels, anime, manga, video games, toys, movies, and television held annually in Chicago.
+The Chicago Comic & Entertainment Expo (C2E2) is a fan convention dedicated to comics, pop culture, graphic novels, anime, manga, video games, toys, movies, and television held annually in Chicago.
 The inaugural event was held April 16–18, 2010, at the McCormick Place in Chicago.

 History

 C2E2 was held for the first time April 16–18, 2010, with an estimated attendance between 20,000 and 30,000 attendees.
 The convention included dozens of professional and amateur comic book artists, and prominently featured booths from the biggest comic book publishers.
 The convention also featured a special auction with the actual props from the original Iron Man movie.